jommarqs/talkdesk-js-class/03-creating-reusable-component.md

 ---

 ## Exercises
-- Implement _Clear all todos_:
-  - Add a "clear" button or icon.
-  - On click, all the existing todos should be removed.
 - Make the title of each todo app customizable:
   - So we can do something like `new TodoApp(root, 'JavaScript Todos')`.